angular/angular-cli/README.md

   - **Installation**: Clone the above repo, `npm i && dotnet restore` *(VStudio will run these automatically when opening the project)*
   - Launch files included for both VSCode & VStudio to run/debug automatically (press F5).

+# Version 8
+Follow this upgrade guide if you are upgrading an exsiting Universal project to Angular version 8 - [Guide](/docs/v8-upgrade-guide.md)

 # Packages
 The packages from this repo are published as scoped packages under [@nguniversal](https://www.npmjs.com/search?q=%40nguniversal)